HL7/davinci-pcde/input/pagecontent/usecases.md

 ### Out-of-Scope
 This implementation guide is not:

-1. intended to define the exchange of information from any entity other than a current or prior payer to a member-directed entity;
+1. intended to define the exchange of information from any entity other than a prior payer to a current payer;
 2. prescriptive on what information is required to substantiate medical necessity for any treatment;
 3. expecting the exchange of plan proprietary guidelines; or
 4. intended to fully automate the review and authorization process for continuity of care for the new payer for current treatments